cloudn1ne/Mowgli/README.md

 - Software I2C on the unusued (red) J18 header - used for IMU
 - [Raspi, IMU, GPS Mounting Options](./Mounting)

+## TODO

+- Move all UART functions use DMA as HAL_IT is a seriously broken API
+- Publish Blade Motor state
+- Make Buzzer work
+- Publish onboard accerlometer
+- (Probably) Shift all the published topics to some common base such as /mowgli/

 ## rosserial node

 - [See here how to control the bot via ROS](stm32/ros_usbnode)